web analytics

 Since tax rules for products vary by state, QuickBooks lets you assign tax categories to each item you sell.
 This helps the system determine the correct tax rate based on the specific type of product or service, ensuring accurate sales tax calculations.

-Special Tax Cases
+D. Special Tax Cases

 QuickBooks also takes care of calculating your sales tax, even when the rules get complex.
 If you’d like to understand more about sales and use taxes in the U.S., check out our comprehensive sales tax guide.
 You can also reach out to your accountant or visit your state’s official sales tax website for detailed information.